 companies, and then remained alone to see what would happen

-when the first group came to him.
+when the first group came to Esau.
 His plan was that if Esau

 destroyed the first group, he could take the second group

-but instead detained the angel until he received a blessing
+he detained the angel until he received a blessing from the

-Lord first when under intense pressure.
-Therefore, he was
+the Lord first when under intense pressure.
+Therefore, he

 And he said, Jacob (deceiver).
-And He said, Your
+And He (The Lord) said, Your

-Jacob received a change of nature, along with position and
+Jacob received a change of his nature, along with position

 hunger of his stomach, lost out.

-God deals with us according to THE INTENT OF OUR HEART.
-That
+God deals with us according to the “Intent of our Heart.”

-is, according to what we truly desire to be.
-The present state
+That is, according to what we truly desire to be.
+The present

-or condition in which we find ourselves will be changed by
+state or condition in which we find ourselves will be changed

-the Lord, if we truly put Him first, and then trust Him.
+by the Lord, if we truly put Him first and then trust Him.